orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

           }</code>
 </pre>

-`EnglishAnalyzer` will be used to analyze text while indexing and the `StandardAnalyzer` will be used to analyze query terms.
+`EnglishAnalyzer` will be used to analyze text while indexing and the `StandardAnalyzer` will be used to analyze query text.

 A very detailed configuration, on multi-field index configuration, could be: